Unsupervised Learning of Efficient Geometry-Aware Neural Articulated Representations: Pose Consistency Metric

 \section{Pose Consistency Metric}

-We propose a pose consistency metric to evaluate the consistency between the input pose and the pose of the generated image.
-Specifically, we use an off-the-shelf 2D human pose estimator~\cite{mmpose2020} pretrained on the MPII human pose dataset~\cite{andriluka20142d} to detect 2D pose in the generated image and compare the detected pose with the input pose under the metric of PCKh@0.5~\cite{andriluka20142d}.
-We use ankle, knee, hip, neck, wrist, elbow, and shoulder joints for evaluation.
+We follow the evaluation metric in the contemporary work GNARF~\cite{bergman2022generative} to evaluate the consistency between the input pose and the pose of the generated image.
+Specifically, we use an off-the-shelf 2D keypoint detector~\cite{mmpose2020} pre-trained on the MPII human pose dataset~\cite{andriluka20142d} to detect 2D keypoints in both generated and real images with the same poses and compare the detected keypoints under the metric of PCKh@0.5~\cite{andriluka20142d}.
+We discard keypoints with low detection confidence ($<0.8$) and only compare keypoints that are confident in both generated and real images.